On average, your neighbors pay $64 a month.See Your Rates

 New Hampshire law forbids driving while using a handheld cell phone, or similar mobile device, effective July 2015.
 Novice drivers are prohibited from using cell phones while driving.
 All drivers are forbidden to send or receive text messages while driving in New Hampshire.

-New Hampshire’s Implied Consent law requires that any driver submit to testing to determine the alcohol or drug content of their blood, breath, or urine when arrested by law enforcement for suspicion of Driving While Intoxicated (DWI).
+This law requires that any driver submit to blood, breath, or urine testing.
+These tests check for alcohol or drugs when arrested by law enforcement for suspicion of Driving While Intoxicated (DWI).
 Refuse the test and you’ll face the following penalties in addition to the penalties for a DWI:

 If you drive or operate a motor vehicle in New Hampshire with a Blood Alcohol Content (BAC) of 0.08% or higher, you are guilty of Driving While Intoxicated (DWI).